gvwilson/sensibleadventures/gleam/gleam.md

 rubies, and nothing else?
 And then Gleam said to himself, *Well, I've come this far...*

-The snarly-dogs finally started snoring.
+The clankers finally started snoring.
 Gleam waited a few more minutes, then stepped over the pipe and tiptoed past the wagon to the building.
-One of the snarly-dogs snuffled in its sleep as he went by.
+One of the clankers snuffled in its sleep as he went by.
 He froze.
 It licked its chops, then started to snore again.
 Gleam swallowed the knot in his throat and kept going.

 When Gleam reached the door, he saw that a square notch had been cut out of one corner, so that the pipe from the storage tanks could run into the building.
 Gleam turned the door handle slowly.
 The latch clicked.
-He glanced back at the snarly-dogs nervously: yes, they were still asleep.
+He glanced back at the clankers nervously: yes, they were still asleep.

 Gleam opened the door and slipped inside.
 A little glass fruit hanging